PeterCookDev/TalksIveEnjoyed/Development.md

 Takeaway: Pervasive error logging gets in the way of reading code.
 Validate everything upfront and then don't have to do error checking internally.
 Null checking everywhere is a smell of no trust in private APIs.
 Avoid exceptions caught way down the call stack where the state is left inconsistent.
 Want to be able to get back to a state before starting to do the work.
 If can check in an advance - don't use exceptions.
 If can't check and you care as its across a system boundary - then use exceptions.

 - [Greg Young - The art of destroying software](https://vimeo.com/108441214)  [42:30]
+Takeaway: Optimise the building for the deletion of code.
+Microservices shouldn't need refactoring, they should be disposable.
+Refactoring should either change tests or the code but not both.
+Plan to rebuild rather than adapt to change.

 - [Greg Young - Unleash your Domain](https://vimeo.com/19428577)  [54:43]
 - [Greg Young - 8 Lines of Code](http://www.infoq.com/presentations/8-lines-code-refactoring)  [45:20]
 - [Greg Young - Stop Over-Engineering](https://www.youtube.com/watch?v=GRr4xeMn1uU) [47:25]